Sudo1999/Sudo1999/README.md

 ### Hi there 👋

-I started developing with C# and .NET technology (online study project) and I also practice Java (Spring Boot) and Angular.
+I started developing with C# and .NET technology and I also practice Java (Spring Boot) and Angular.

 My first work can be viewed at http://www.lignesdecode.net